test388/nycicarusdev/index.md

 <div class="tile">
   <h2 class="post-title">Who We Are</h2>
-  <p class="post-excerpt">We are a support network and media project by and for people who experience the world in ways that are often diagnosed as mental illness.</p>
+  <p class="post-excerpt">We are a support network, advocacy organization and media project by and for people who experience the world in ways that are often diagnosed as mental illness.</p>
 </div><!-- /.tile -->

 <div class="tile">
-  <h2 class="post-title">Events and Workshops</h2>
+  <h2 class="post-title">Reclaiming History</h2>
-  <p class="post-excerpt">The NYC Icarus Project hosts a regular event at the Blue Stockings Feminist Community Center every month.
-In addition to regular events we host numerouse special events and classes.</p>
+  <p class="post-excerpt">What do Martin Luther King, Nina Simone, Issac Newton, Pablo Picasso, Sigmund Freud and thousands of other world changing figures have in common?
+They are all one of us.
+We claim the history of brilliance in madness as our own.</p>
 </div><!-- /.tile -->

 <div class="tile">
-  <h2 class="post-title">Guides and Publications</h2>
+  <h2 class="post-title">Reappropriating Language</h2>
-  <p class="post-excerpt">We aim to create a language that is so vast and rich that it expresses the infinite diversity of human experiences.</p>
+  <p class="post-excerpt">We are not a diagnosis or a social affliction.
+We claim the term “madness” because it connects us to our art, our history and each other.</p>
 </div><!-- /.tile -->

 <div class="tile">
-  <h2 class="post-title">Online Community</h2>
+  <h2 class="post-title">Community</h2>
-  <p class="post-excerpt">The Icarus Project has an extremely active online community at Facebook.
+  <p class="post-excerpt">We hold regular events, workshops and celebrations for those our peers.
+We have an active online community at Facebook.
     <br/><a href="https://www.facebook.com/theicarusproject" class="btn">Facebook Page</a><br/>
     <a href="https://www.facebook.com/groups/2394863930/" class="btn">Facebook Group</a></p>
 </div><!-- /.tile -->